 The tool is aimed to fully automate the model transformation process without changing the model structure.
 The POT is available only in the Intel® distribution of OpenVINO™ toolkit and is not opensourced.
 For details about the low-precision flow in OpenVINO™, see the Low Precision Optimization Guide.

-Post-training Optimization Toolkit includes a standalone command-line tool and a Python* API that provide the following key features:
+Post-training Optimization Tool includes a standalone command-line tool and a Python* API that provide the following key features:

 Proceed to an easy installation from Docker Hub to get started.